Emvnn/SQL/README.md

 SQL is an essential tool for managing, transforming, and analyzing data in various industries, making it a must-have skill for data professionals.

 ---

+### Database vs. Schema

+- **Database**: The main container holding all data and objects (e.g., tables, indexes, stored procedures).
+It represents the complete data storage system.

+- **Schema**: A logical subdivision within a database that organizes data into specific groups or purposes.

+**Key Difference**: A database is the overall system, while a schema is a way to organize data inside it.